MGCarta/oncovi/README.md

 ```rb
 git clone https://github.com/MGCarta/oncovi.git
 ```
-To download and prepare the ClinVar resource:
+Download and prepare the ClinVar resource:
 ```rb
 # Move to the folder where the script is located
 cd oncovi/src/
 # Run the bash script
 bash 01_clinvar_resource_manager.sh
 ```
-To create the conda environment:
+Create the conda environment:
 ```rb
 # Create the conda environment for oncovi
 conda env create -n oncovi -f /path/to/OncoVIenvFile.yml